(Parts of this blog were originally published on hellobeaumonde.com)

 4. Include Testimonials

-Testimonials help convert potential clients into members of your circle: you go from being hypothetical to real & verified.
+Testimonials help convert potential clients into members of your circle: you go from being hypothetical to real and verified.
 Testimonials can also include yelp or google reviews, which you can always link to your website or social media pages.

 PS, always be sensitive to the person who wrote the testimonial about your work.
 If they wish to remain anonymous, honor that.
 And it’s always good to ask before using a picture of them online.